How Much Does Health Insurance Cost in 2026?

 Platinum$8,880$250$9,000$9,200

-Key Takeaway: For people who use healthcare moderately, all metal tiers end up costing roughly the same amount annually ($8,200 to $9,200).
+For people who use healthcare moderately, all metal tiers end up costing roughly the same amount annually ($8,200 to $9,200).
 The difference is how you pay: Bronze plans have low premiums but high out-of-pocket costs when you need care, while Platinum plans have high premiums but minimal costs at the point of care.
-Silver plans are often the best balance, especially with subsidy eligibility for Cost-Sharing Reductions.

 How to Reduce Your Health Insurance Costs

-1. Check your subsidy eligibility — Many people who qualify for marketplace subsidies never apply.
-Use the estimator at HealthCare.gov to see if you qualify for premium tax credits or Cost-Sharing Reductions.
+Many people who qualify for marketplace subsidies never apply.
+If you buy your own health insurance, use the subsidy estimator at HealthCare.gov to see if you qualify for premium tax credits or Cost-Sharing Reductions.
+In 2026, the average marketplace enrollee receiving subsidies pays about $92/month — a fraction of the full premium.

-3. Consider an HSA-eligible HDHP — If you are healthy and have low medical usage, an HDHP with HSA lets you save pre-tax dollars for medical expenses while paying lower premiums.
+If you are healthy and have low medical usage, an HDHP with HSA lets you save pre-tax dollars for medical expenses while paying lower premiums.
+In 2026, HSA contribution limits are $4,300 for individuals and $8,550 for families.
+If you're in the 22% tax bracket, maxing out an individual HSA saves $946 in federal taxes alone — plus state tax savings in most states.

 Hidden Health Insurance Costs Most People Miss